Skip to content

 The pattern: AI lowers the barrier, taste remains the moat

-All four techniques share a common thread.
+All five techniques share a common thread.
 They were previously expensive or time-consuming because they required specialist skills — 3D illustration, WebGL development, front-end animation, art direction for shoots.
 AI tooling has made the production accessible to anyone.

 The real moat is not the tool.
 It is the taste to know which technique fits your brand, and the willingness to invest the extra effort.
 That combination — good taste plus slightly unconventional process — is what creates design that your competitors cannot easily replicate.